New jobs and training hub launched in Llangollen thanks to £500,000 boost

 “What they are doing is not just benefiting the physical health of the people of the Dee Valley but also benefits them mentally and spiritually.”

-Llyr Gruffydd, Plaid Cymru’s local regional Member of the Senedd, attended the event in Corwen and said: “It was great to join SDCP and local residents to celebrate this huge vote of confidence in the power of community enterprise.
+Llyr Gruffydd said: “It was great to join SDCP and local residents to celebrate this huge vote of confidence in the power of community enterprise.

 “When the public and private sectors withdraw services it’s often the local community that steps in to fill the void.
 SDCP has not only done that, but it has also gone further in empowering local people and communities to do even more.